bkolbrek/BTI-Toolbox/README.md

 Cite as:

-L. Harris and B. Kolbrek, 2025, "The BTI Toolbox"
+L. Harris and B. Kolbrek, 2025, "The BTI Toolbox" (Accessed <date of access>)